-The objectives of the school's SEN policy
+The objectives of the school's SEND policy

-Students should leave Ursuline prepared for rich and fulfilling working and social lives and to this end we aim to provide an education that encourages every student to achieve her full potential regardless of her learning ability.
+Students should leave Ursuline prepared for rich and fulfilling working and social lives and to this end we aim to provide an education that encourages every student to achieve their full potential regardless of their learning ability.
 Ursuline therefore:

-• Aims to listen to and support each student to be involved in the decision making process regarding her learning.
-The student has the right to share and hear information about her learning and to express an opinion.
-The student's views will be given due weight according to her age, maturity and capability
+• Aims to listen to and support each student to be involved in the decision-making process regarding their learning.
+The student has the right to share and hear information about their learning and to express an opinion.
+The student's views will be given due weight according to their age, maturity and capability.
+Each student will be involved, alongside their parent/carer, in the creation of a personalised provision map.

-• Aims to work in partnership with Health and Social Care to ensure each student is able to achieve her ambitions and the best possible educational and other outcomes such as getting a job and living as independently as possible
+• Aims to work in partnership with Health and Social Care to ensure each student is able to achieve their ambitions and the best possible educational and other outcomes such as getting a job and living as independently as possible.

-• Aims that every student with SEN knows precisely where she is in her learning and development; to ensure decisions are informed by the insights of parents and the individual student; to have high ambitions and to set stretching targets for each student; to track her progress towards these goals; to keep under review the additional or different provision that is made for her; and to ensure that the approaches used are based on the best possible evidence and are having the required impact on progress.
+• Aims that every student with SEND knows precisely where they are in their learning and development; to ensure decisions are informed by the insights of parents and the individual student;

+to have high ambitions and to set stretching targets for each student; to track her progress towards these goals; to keep under review the additional or different provision that is made for them; and to ensure that the approaches used are based on the best possible evidence and are having the required impact on progress

-• Aims to ensure that the student's education enables her to achieve her best; become a confident individual living a fulfilling life; and make a successful transition into adulthood, whether into employment, further or higher education or training.
+• Aims to ensure that the student's education enables them to achieve their best; become a confident individual living a fulfilling life; and make a successful transition into adulthood, whether into employment, further or higher education or training

-• Aims to work together with the student to achieve successful long term outcomes, such as getting a job or going into higher education, being able to make choices about her support, and making friends and participating in society.
-Raising aspirations is considered crucial if a student is to achieve her goals.
-Planning will start from when a student arrives at the Ursuline, and preparing for adult life will be an explicit part of conversations with the student and her family as the student moves into and through post-16 education.
+• Aims to work together with the student to achieve successful long-term outcomes, such as getting a job or going into higher education, being able to make choices about her support, and making friends and participating in society.
+Raising aspirations is considered crucial if a student is to achieve their goals.
+Planning will start from when a student arrives at the Ursuline and preparing for adult life will be an explicit part of conversations with the student and their family as the student moves into and through post-16 education.